-A business value plan provides an account for the business change gray area and time period between authorization and implementation, which for you as an executive or business leader can mean the difference between approving a program or project worth undertaking, and one that doesn’t move the business closer to the objective.
+A business value plan provides an account for the business change gray area and time period between authorization and implementation, which for you as an executive or business leader can mean the difference between approving a program or project worth undertaking and approving one that doesn’t move the business closer to the objective.
 (A combination of P&L and balance sheet planned impacts versus actual can quickly give comfort or give insight to corrective action.)

 What’s key to a business value plan is the ability to re-plan — and re-plan the re-plans.
-The business world doesn’t hold still, and program leadership should be able to show executive sponsors that they’ve maintained control of their program throughout the business’ changes.
+The business world doesn’t hold still, and program leadership should be able to show executive sponsors that they’ve maintained control of their program throughout the business’s changes.

 Use Data Visualization Tools to Support the Business Value Plan